 The Economist | Making you you https://www.economist.com/node/21755427?frsc=dg%7Ce

 An intriguing question, who defines our identity.
-Is it the certificate we may or may not have been issued to our parents at Birth, assuming some entity has that role?
+Is it the certificate we may or may not have which was issued issued to our parents at Birth, assuming some entity has that role?
 Who is this entity with the right to guarantee you are you or I am Philip?

 When we hear of the challenges some must deal with in order to vote, we quickly realize it is others who hold the ability to define our identity or for that matter alter or erase our identity.